By Attorney Cliff Hypsher

 Colorado's DUI (a.k.a.
-DWI or OUI) penalties are among the toughest.
+DWI or OUI)laws and penalties are among the toughest.
 The State's "legal limit" of 0.05 BAC is the lowest in the United States.
 Even a first DUI can land you in jail.
 If jail is required some judges will not authorize in-home detention / ankle monitor if your alcohol level was particularly high.
 Penalties for second DUI include mandatory jail, in some cases without the possibility of alternative sentencing.
 A third Colorado DUI, DWAI or DUID is punishable by sixty days mandatory jail without possibility of in-home detention / ankle monitor.
 Any prior conviction can be counted even if it occurred thirty years ago in another state.
 Lindsay Flanigan Courthouse - Denver The jail periods above are only mandatory minimums.
 Under Colorado's DUI law you may be sentenced to one year in jail for any DUI, DUID or second DWAI.
 A second year in jail is possible if court ordered probation is not completed satisfactorily.
 Pursuant to this law, Denver will require at least 90 days jail for a probation violation.

 Consulting a DUI attorney as soon as possible after you are released from custody makes good sense considering the possible consequences.
 Most Colorado DUI lawyers will give you a free consultation.
 I provide a telephone consultation, free of charge.
 Telephone consultations usually last about 15-30 minutes.

 DUI-ADVISOR.com was started in 1998 to help people facing Colorado drunk driving charges.
 Since then the website has grown to include information on just about every topic relevant to a Colorado DUI.
 Below, you will find some simple first steps you should take if you are fighting a drunk driving charge.
 Part II discusses driver's license consequences.
 Part III concerns Criminal Penalties for Colorado DUIs.
 For out-of-state residents please review Colorado DUI law for Non-residents.